Save Crab Bank

-More than a year ago, the Conservation League teamed up with the South Carolina Department of Natural Resources, conservation partners, and an outfitter, Coastal Expeditions, to find a solution — use sand dredged during the Charleston Harbor’s deepening project to rebuild the bank.
+The Conservation League teamed up with the South Carolina Department of Natural Resources, conservation partners, and an outfitter, Coastal Expeditions, to find a solution — use sand dredged during the Charleston Harbor’s deepening project to rebuild the bank.
 The Army Corps of Engineers has studied the opportunity extensively.
-The Corps found compatible sand, developed a plan for restoration and is prepared to rebuild Crab Bank.
+They found compatible sand, developed a plan for restoration and prepared to rebuild Crab Bank.
 But it costs money to divert some of the good sand to Crab Bank, rather than sending it all to be dumped offshore.
 That left our community to raise the necessary funds to cover the excess cost of bringing Crab Bank back.

 With you on our side, we were able to meet our goal and Crab Bank will be restored in tandem with the Post-45 Harbor Deepening project.
 We cannot thank you enough for helping us bring this critical habitat back for our coastal birds!

 The Army Corps expects Crab Bank’s restoration date to be at least 2021.
 This is due to the schedule agreed on by the contractor and the Army Corps, which requires maintenance work to be completed before moving onto the area with compatible sand to restore Crab Bank and may be influenced by other scheduling constraints.